ddbj/www/_ddbj/htc-e.md

     url: /ddbj/tpa-e.html
 ---

-The HTC division of DDBJ/ENA/GenBank contains draft sequence data derived from cDNA libraries created using full length insert cDNA (mRNA) cloning methods.
+The HTC division of DDBJ contains draft sequence data derived from cDNA libraries created using full length insert cDNA (mRNA) cloning methods.
 Like genome data ([HTG](/ddbj/htg-e.html)), when sequences are considered to be finished level, the data will be moved from HTC to corresponding taxonomic division.

 You can submit HTC data to DDBJ through [Mass Submission System (MSS)](/ddbj/mss-e.html).

  Notes on HTC/full length insert cDNA submission
 :
   - Prior to your submission, remove regions of cloning vectors from your sequences.
   - Clone ID is required for [clone](/ddbj/qualifiers-e.html#clone) qualifier.
   - It is strongly recommended to include qualifiers indicating expression conditions; tissue ([tissue_type](/ddbj/qualifiers-e.html#tissue_type)), developmental stage ([dev_stage](/ddbj/qualifiers-e.html#dev_stage)), mating type ([mating_type](/ddbj/qualifiers-e.html#mating_type) or [sex](/ddbj/qualifiers-e.html#sex)) and so on.
   - As mentioned above, HTC is different from EST assemble sequence.
     Do not confuse with [TSA: Transcriptome Shotgun Assembly](/ddbj/tsa-e.html).

 ### Sample flat file  {#flat-file}